FrancisCrickInstitute/Linear_cell_stretcher/README.md

 - Attach the linear stepper connection board at the back of the motor with the 3D printed spacer in between
 - Place four M3 inserts in the enclosure base and lid holes
-- Glue the big part of the lid cover on top of the 3D printed enclosure lid
+- Glue the big part of the lid cover on top of the 3D printed enclosure lid.
+The front smaller lid is not glued as it is removable to be able to access the wells with the pipette

 - Change the position of the homing sensor using the front side M3 tapped holes
 <img width="800" height="450" alt="image" src="https://github.com/user-attachments/assets/16f881c6-4adf-4f81-81e0-fad2cabbddc9" />